pywbem/pywbem/docs/client/security.rst

 * Validation of the hostname, by comparing the Subject attribute of the server certificate with the hostname specified in the `url` parameter.
   This is done by pywbem itself.
-* Calling the validation function specified in the `verify_callback` parameter, if any, and looking at its validation result.

 If any of these validations fails, the WBEM operation methods of the :class:`~pywbem.WBEMConnection` object raise a :exc:`pywbem.AuthError`.